Parent Leaders United for Students (PLUS)

 For more information about PLUS grants and PLUS Academy, please contact:

-PLUS provides evidence-based courses that educate and empower parents to become leaders in their schools and communities.
+PLUS provided evidence-based courses that educate and empower parents to become leaders in their schools and communities.
 Click through to the underlined links below to learn more about the three PLUS Academy programs.
-The three PLUS Academy programs are:

-- PLUS 101: Provides information about the performance and transformation efforts underway in the Atlanta Public School system and across the state
+- PLUS 101: Provided information about the performance and transformation efforts underway in the Atlanta Public School system and across the state

-- PLUS 201: Develops and strengthens the leadership skills of the newly-elected Local School Governance Team (GO Team) members
+- PLUS 201: Developed and strengthened the leadership skills of the newly-elected Local School Governance Team (GO Team) members

 2017 Grant Cycle Timeline

-Where commitment is high but resources are few, PLUS Grants can help parents and communities transform grassroots ideas and homegrown energy into projects that build relationships, change communities, develop leadership and produce lasting results.
-Grants range from $250 to $1,000.
+Where commitment is high but resources are few, PLUS Grants helped parents and communities transform grassroots ideas and homegrown energy into projects that build relationships, change communities, develop leadership and produce lasting results.
+Grants ranged from $250 to $1,000.

-PLUS is powered by the Community Foundation for Greater Atlanta and supported by donors of the Foundation who recognize the power that successful schools have to build strong communities, break cycles of poverty and help children realize their dreams.
+PLUS was powered by the Community Foundation for Greater Atlanta and supported by donors of the Foundation who recognized the power that successful schools have to build strong communities, break cycles of poverty and help children realize their dreams.

-Families First will implement a proven, grassroots parent engagement program in Boyd and Tuskegee Airmen Global Academy (formerly Connelly).
-HTI Catalysts, a collaborative network of consultants that provides coaching, facilitation and professional development to schools, youth organizations and community-based organizations, will be implementing PLUS Academy, bringing a proven curriculum model to help parents understand how to be successful in partnerships with schools.
+Families First implemented a proven, grassroots parent engagement program in Boyd and Tuskegee Airmen Global Academy (formerly Connelly).
+HTI Catalysts, a collaborative network of consultants that provides coaching, facilitation and professional development to schools, youth organizations and community-based organizations, implemented PLUS Academy, bringing a proven curriculum model to help parents understand how to be successful in partnerships with schools.

-Partnership for Southern Equity will help galvanize parent and community interest and involvement, as well as connect across the many community players that want to make a difference in schools.
+Partnership for Southern Equity galvanized parent and community interest and involvement, as well as connected across the many community players that want to make a difference in schools.